 My team cannot sit and compare the number of likes we have vs. another niche handloom brand every day and this is why focus your target audience well.
 There is tremendous competition but there is room for every honest product too.

 Thirdly, enjoy what you do.
 You are filled with a zillion ideas but once you start a brand if you do not enjoy the process, you will perish.
 The brand is run by the people so you have to be motivated even if you are on a holiday to fulfil the requirements.
-So if you do not enjoy it, you are part of a wrong idea.
+So if you do not enjoy it, you are part of the wrong idea.

 Did you have a mentor to guide you through your journey?
 In your opinion, what does a mentor bring to the table?

-I interact with the best of the speakers to gain an insight and thankfully as an Anchor for the show I get enough access to them and their ideas.
+I interact with the best of the speakers to gain insight and thankfully as an Anchor for the show I get enough access to them and their ideas.

 Please describe some successes and failures you have experienced as an entrepreneur.